smartaces/peec-awin-connector/README.md

-# PEEC + Awin Connector for AI Visibility and Affiliate Performance Insights
+# PEEC.ai x Awin API Connector

+For AI Search Visibility and Affiliate Performance Insights :)

 An interactive Jupyter notebook that overlays AI citation visibility data from [PEEC AI](https://peec.ai) with affiliate transaction data from [Awin](https://awin.com), helping you understand which publisher domains are both cited by AI models and driving affiliate revenue.